robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py KingstonUponThamesCouncil https://waste-services.kingston.gov.uk/waste/XXXXXXX
 ```

-Note: Follow the instructions [here](https://waste-services.kingston.gov.uk/waste) until the "Your bin days" page then copy the URL and replace the URL in the command.
+Note: Follow the instructions [here](https://waste-services.kingston.gov.uk/waste) until the "Your bin days" page, then copy the URL and replace the URL in the command.

 ---